QuestNetwork/qd-social-ts/README.md

 - Alias, Full Name, About

 **0.9.4**
-- Now allows to share private profiles, so you can have direct conversations with people who have shared their private profiles with you.
-- It now allows to share pair by QR Code, so you can see who you already met.
-- A search to open social profiles of people you've seen in other modules.
-- Change Profile Picture
-- Change Poster
+- Pair by QR Code
+- A Search For Social Profiles Received From All Connected Modules

+## Roadmap

+**0.9.4**
 - Native Posts
+- Share Private Profiles

+**0.9.5**
 - Native Followers
+- Comments On Posts
+- Connect To Twitter

+**0.9.6**
 - Use up To 5 Social Profiles Simultaneously
-- Connect To Twitter

-**0.9.5**
-- Comments On Posts
+- Change Profile Picture
+- Change Poster

+**0.9.9**
 - Connect To Facebook/Instagram/Other Platforms

-**0.9.9**
 - Connect [Markets](https://github.com/QuestNetwork/qd-market-ts)

 **1.0.0**